Skip to content

 Choose natural cleaning products: Replace conventional household cleaning products with natural alternatives that are free from hormone-disrupting chemicals.
 Look for products with plant-based ingredients or make your own cleaning solutions using vinegar, baking soda, and essential oils.

 Eat hormone-balancing foods: Include a variety of nutrient-dense foods in your diet that support hormonal balance.
-Cruciferous vegetables like broccoli, cauliflower, and Brussels sprouts contain compounds that promote oestrogen detoxification.
+Cruciferous vegetables like broccoli, cauliflower, and brussels sprouts contain compounds that promote oestrogen detoxification.
 Flaxseeds and chia seeds are rich in lignans (phytoestrogens), which can help modulate oestrogen levels.

 Support liver detoxification: The liver plays a crucial role in metabolising and eliminating hormones and toxins, including xenoestrogens.
 Support your liver’s function by consuming foods/teas like dandelion, artichokes, milk thistle, and turmeric which aid in detoxification.